pingswept/me30-website/content/logistics/projects.md

 **Due date (for Printed Circuit Board submission): Thursday, September 28, 11:59PM**

 When your design is ready, you should [submit it to the fabricator](https://oshpark.com/), OSH Park.
 It will cost you around $10\.
 After you submit it, take a screenshot of your order confirmation and upload it to the Project 1 PCB assignment on Canvas.
 That will serve as proof that you submitted your project on time.
+If this cost is a hardship, please email your KiCad files to Brandon or Kristen, and we will order it for you.

 ### More details for project 1